Invoca/style-guide/ruby/README.md

 ### Composition and Inheritance
 Generally, prefer Composing objects of behavior rather than relying on Inheriting behavior.
 Inheritance, especially after 2nd and 3rd levels of inheritance, becomes vastly harder to understand as it is extended.
+However, even composition has it's limitations and its best to apply either with a degree of moderation.
+(See: Composition Over Inheritance)

 #### Composition Over Inheritance
-When faced with at least two (though some would argue three) examples of code reuse, extract that code reuse into a well-named module or object which represents that behavior.
+When faced with at least two (though some would argue three) examples of code reuse, consider extracting that code reuse into a well-named module or object which represents that behavior.
+See below for examples, and gather feedback from your team early to ensure your abstractions aid in the understanding of the class.

 <details closed><summary>Examples</summary>